-My desire to advance in my career as a nurse is ultimately based on the way in which I suffered as a child.
+My desire to advance in my career as a nurse is ultimately based on how I suffered as a child.
 I was one of very few from a huge family to graduate from high school and the first to go to college.
 My life was difficult growing up as a child because I was taken from my mother and step-father at 7 years old by the Massachusetts Department of Youth Services and, thank god, taken to my grandparents, all of whom immigrated to America from Portugal in search of a better life.
 All of this happened primarily because my mom is a drug addict.
-Now, I see this as a positive factor in my life, however, first and foremost because I have no addiction problems myself, perhaps because of the great fear of addiction that the example of my mother inspired in me; living with the violence, emotional if not physical, the insecurity, the fear and anxiety.
+Now, I see this as a positive factor in my life, however, first and foremost because I have no addiction problems myself, perhaps because of the great fear of addiction that the example of my mother inspired in me; living with the violence, emotional if not physical, the insecurity, the fear, and anxiety.

-I am now 29, a BSN holder, and I most pleased that I have established an admirable track record as a nursing professional, I feel I am at the optimal point in my life with great energy and drive to excel in your distinguished Master’s Program at XXXX Nursing School.
-Completing your program would enable me to gain the knowledge, skills, and creative energy to be able to realize my long term goals and lifetime dream of establishing a walk-in clinic for the numerous Portuguese immigrants in my region and to help them to the best of my ability with all of the tools and resources that I would be able to pull together as a certified Nurse Practitioner.
+I am now 29, a BSN holder, and I am most pleased that I have established an admirable track record as a nursing professional, I feel I am at the optimal point in my life with great energy and drive to excel in your distinguished Master’s Program at XXXX Nursing School.
+Completing your program would enable me to gain the knowledge, skills, and creative energy to be able to realize my long term goals and lifetime dream of establishing a walk-in clinic for the numerous Portuguese immigrants in my region and help them to the best of my ability with all of the tools and resources that I would be able to pull together as a certified Nurse Practitioner.

-I earned my BSN in 2007 after struggling through college with 2 different jobs, paying for my own car, insurance, etc; my professors would scold me for working too much.
-I struggled so with chemistry; but I refused to get anything less than a B. I would get tutored between classes when I was not cleaning homes for wealthy people.
+I earned my BSN in 2007 after struggling through college with 2 different jobs, paying for my car, insurance, etc; my professors would scold me for working too much.
+I struggled so with chemistry, but I refused to get anything less than a B. I would get tutored between classes when I was not cleaning homes for wealthy people.

 I believe that my greatest strength, however, is simply that I am a very hard worker, focused, concentrated, and engaged.
 I take the most pride in being compassionate with my patients and their families, and I am especially passionate about nursing care for adults who live below the poverty level, people for whom their entire lives have been a great struggle, as it has been for my grandparents who raised me.
-My principal day-dreams for the future surround things like an ambulatory clinic where I could participate in exciting new ventures in health care that are directed at those who need health care the most, without respect to their ability to pay.
-I think in terms of non-profit walk ins.
-I want to be an advocate and to speak up for those who are unable to take proper care of themselves or find adequate resources to be able to live a dignified life.
+My principal daydreams for the future surround things like an ambulatory clinic where I could participate in exciting new ventures in health care that are directed at those who need health care the most, without respect to their ability to pay.
+I think in terms of non-profit walk-ins.
+I want to be an advocate and speak up for those who are unable to take proper care of themselves or find adequate resources to be able to live a dignified life.

 Since graduating with my BSN, I have had a beautiful baby girl and I want her to have a much better start in life than her mom had.
 I still struggle with my family.
-Unfortunately, my little brothers did not heed my warnings about substance abuse and 2 out of 3 are in and out of jail.
+Unfortunately, my little brothers did not heed my warnings about substance abuse, and 2 out of 3 are in and out of jail.
 I worry about my mom dying alone and sad, homeless in the Azores Islands.
-So it is a great relief to me to be able to escape from all of this and to immerse myself in nursing.
+So it is a great relief to me to be able to escape from all of this and immerse myself in nursing.
 I send money to my mom every month and I try and help my brothers as much as I can.
 I have gotten to know my father, who I first met at the age of 12, and this has been some comfort.

 I was accepted into the UXX Nursing Program in 2004 and finished three years later.
-After graduating, I worked enormously hard as a new nurse, those first six months, and proved my abilities and strong work ethic, learning a great deal in particular about the relationship of patients and their families and central importance of family engagement with nursing care.
+After graduating, I worked enormously hard as a new nurse, those first six months, and proved my abilities and strong work ethic, learning a great deal in particular about the relationship between patients and their families and the central importance of family engagement with nursing care.
 I became a charge nurse within 6 months of hire.
 Soon after, I was promoted to Nursing Supervisor.
-Most recently, I have transitioned to home care, visiting patients in their homes, where they are most comfortable, in an effort to avoid re-hospitalization and acute care transfers.
+Most recently, I have transitioned to home care, visiting patients in their homes, where they are most comfortable, to avoid re-hospitalization and acute care transfers.